 Introduction

 The national patient survey programme was first proposed in the UK in The NHS: Modern, Dependable (1997) as a way of assessing patients’ experiences of care and how they change over time.
+Do we need a few sentences in here about the centrality of the patient survey to trying to make the NHS more responsive to patients—I think if we give more information about the policy context in a paragraph at the outset, the social significance of the research we are doing will become apparent.

 The first Trust-based national survey of adult in-patients was conducted in 2001 when all the hospital Trusts in England were asked to conduct a postal survey of 500 patients using a questionnaire that asked questions about issues such as access to information, communication, and relationships clinicians.
 Since the first survey was reported (Bullen and Reeves 2002), inpatient surveys have been repeated almost every year.
 They are a potentially important resource for NHS Trusts as they provide information on experiences of care from consecutive samples of recent patients.
 However, the utility of the surveys depends partly on the representativeness of those who respond.
 A number of studies have reported that response rates to postal surveys have declined in recent years 1,2 and the NHS inpatient survey is no exception.
 In 2002, the response rate was 64 per cent, but this had declined to 52 per cent by 2009.

 The survey methodology attempts to increase response rates by requiring that a reminder letter and then a second reminder with a duplicate questionnaire be sent out to non-responders.
 Most trusts sent out a reminder around 21 days after the first questionnaire and a second questionnaire around 14 days after the reminder.
 Response to the first mailing without the need for a reminder in 2009 was 43%, so the reminder and second questionnaire added nine per cent to that initial response.
 The purpose of this paper is to see if there are significant differences between early and late responders, information that could be used to determine whether the expense of carrying out repeat mailings is justified.